Getting Started as a New PLSE Member

 Note: This is a resource for newly-joined members of PLSE.

-To get started with joining PLSE, you’ll need a valid CSE NetID, which will grant you access to most of the infrastructure managed by the Allen School.
-If you’re an incoming PhD student, you should have one set up already.
+You need a valid CSE NetID, which will grant you access to most of the infrastructure managed by the Allen School.
+If you’re a CSE student (including incoming PhD students), you should have one already.

 Code of Conduct